toberixng/vuejsdaysofcode/README.md

 # vuejsdaysofcode
-This repository is used keep track of what I learnt and built with vuejs
+This repository is used to keep track of what I learnt and built with vuejs